Essex Community Foundation

 Overview

 Essex Community Foundation is an independent charitable trust founded in 1996, registered with the UK Charity Commission (charity number 1052061).
-With an endowed fund of nearly £50 million, the Foundation has awarded over £60 million across more than 10,000 grants to community-based voluntary organizations in Essex, Southend, and Thurrock since its inception.
+With an endowed fund of £55 million, the Foundation has awarded over £60 million across more than 10,000 grants to community-based voluntary organisations in Essex, Southend, and Thurrock since its inception.
 Led by Chief Executive Caroline Taylor since 2016, ECF currently manages over 200 individually named funds, working with individuals, families, businesses, charitable trusts, and public agencies to match local needs with local resources.
-In 2024, the Foundation launched its 2030 Strategy focused on three pillars: Sustainability (increased core and multi-year funding), Recognition (championing the voluntary sector as a key delivery partner), and Investment (unlocking innovation and systemic change).
-The Foundation distributes £3.7-4.5 million annually, with around 400 people involved in grantmaking decisions.
+The Foundation launched its 2030 Strategy focused on three pillars: Sustainability (increased core and multi-year funding), Recognition (championing the voluntary sector as a key delivery partner), and Investment (unlocking innovation and systemic change).
+The Foundation distributes around £4 million annually, with around 400 people involved in grantmaking decisions.

 Funding Priorities